devshayan101/cheque-printer/README.md

-# ChequeMate AI
+# ChequeKart

-**ChequeMate AI** is a smart, browser-based cheque printing application designed to simplify the process of filling and printing bank cheques.
+**ChequeKart** is a smart, browser-based cheque printing application designed to simplify the process of filling and printing bank cheques.
 It ensures precise alignment with CTS-2010 standards and supports multiple bank layouts.

 ## 🌟 Features